ebtables or some similar executable not found during installationIf you see the following warnings while running kubeadm init

 kubectl -n ${NAMESPACE} logs ${POD_NAME} -c ${CONTAINER_NAME}

-Pods in RunContainerError, CrashLoopBackOff or Error state
+However, if you see Pods in the RunContainerError, CrashLoopBackOff or Error state

-This is expected and part of the design. kubeadm is network provider-agnostic, so the admin should install the pod network solution of choice.
-You have to install a Pod Network before kube-dns may deployed fully.
+before kube-dns may deployed fully.
 Hence the Pending state before the network is set up.

-The HostPort and HostIP functionality is available depending on your Pod Network provider.
-Please contact the author of the Pod Network solution to find out whether HostPort and HostIP functionality are available.
+provider.
+Please contact the author of the Pod Network solution to find out whether

 Verified HostPort CNI providers: